amigus/dnsmasq-ansible/README.md

 ### DHCP and DNS server with a DHCP lease database and REST API

-It uses a lease database and installs dnsmasq-web for remote management.
+It uses a lease database and installs dnsmasq-web.
-Queries for the `dmz.lan` or `databases.lan` domains or, `192.168.0.0/16` will forward to `192.168.100.3`.
+Dnsmasq will forward th queries for the `dmz.lan`, or `databases.lan` or,
+`192.168.0.0/16` to `192.168.100.3`.
-All other queries will go to `1.1.1.1`.
+It will forward everything else to `1.1.1.1`.

 ```yaml
 - hosts: dnsmasq